 How much can you lift?
 In other words, how much can you lift comfortably without a great deal of pain.

 How long can you stand?
-In other words, how long can you stand without a great deal of pain before you need to sit.
+In other words, how long can you stand comfortably before you need to sit.

-BE PREPARED TO EXPLAIN WHY YOU STOPPED WORKING AND WHEN.
-Judges frequently ask why you stopped working and when.
+Be prepared to explain why you stopped working and when.
 An answer such as: “Because my health would not let me continue” does not tell the Judge why you stopped.
 An answer such as: “Because I had too much pain in my legs” provides useful information that can help the Judge decide your claim.